raphaelscholle/documentation/docs/rock5/configuration/devicetree.md

 This directory contains Device Tree overlays.
 Device Tree makes it possible to support many hardware configurations with a single kernel and without the need to explicitly load or blacklisr kernel modules.

-On Radxa borad which uses linux5.10 kernel, you can use 'rsetup' to load overlays that you want to enable, rsetup load overlays' dtbo from [Radxa/overlay](https://github.com/radxa/overlays/tree/main/arch/arm64/boot/dts/rockchip/overlays).
+On Radxa borad which uses linux5.10 kernel, you can use `rsetup` to load overlays that you want to enable, rsetup load overlays' dtbo from [Radxa/overlay](https://github.com/radxa/overlays/tree/main/arch/arm64/boot/dts/rockchip/overlays).

 ## How to enable an overlay

 ### usage

-run 'rsetup' command as below:
+run `rsetup` command as below:
 ```
 radxa@rock-5a:~$ rsetup
 ```